sunnygleason/st9-proto-service/README.md

 $ ./scripts/run-sqlite.sh

-(There is also a mysql version for power users.)
+(There is also a mysql version for power users, and an H2 (embedded in-memory) store for serious development.)

 # Using ST9